Create a batch

-Barcode, QR, NFC and Bluetooth batch scanning
+Barcode, QR and NFC batch scanning

 Built for inventory counts, NFC asset checks, field audits, barcode-to-Excel workflows, events, collections, and any job that ends in a clean export